A Charity on a Critical Mission

 Beyond Audits & the Form 990

-We include all in-kind donations on the website but these are not on the Form 990, and the audited financial statement includes in-kind food donations but in-kind volunteer services is listed as a footnote.
+We include all in-kind donations on the website but these are not on the Form 990.
+The audited financial statement includes in-kind food donations but in-kind volunteer services is listed as a footnote.
 GAAP only allows for in-kind volunteer “professional” services to be included in an audited financial statement.
 As a result, without these program costs the percentage of budget spent on development and administration is artificially inflated.

 All food, toiletry, clothing and other donations and volunteer hours are vital to our providing high quality and effective services to thousands of women and men each year at reasonable costs.
 The food from food banks, restaurants, and individuals enable us to serve more than 300 meals per day to hungry individuals.
 By offering volunteer opportunities we create synergy and positive interactions between volunteers and clients.